 Fuel range on the 28-gallon tank is nearly 400 miles, with a combined estimated average of 19mpg, with 17 city and 22 highway.
 Pricing for the Ford Expedition starts at $52K and can climb up into the $80K range with optional packages.
 The MSRP of the 2018 Ford Expedition Limited 4×4 used for this review was $75,655.00.

 FINAL THOUGHTS: The new Ford Expedition continues its role as a full-size SUV that can haul, tow, and go off-road if needed.
 Starting at over $50,000 may be seen as expensive, but Ford offers a wide variety of SUVs to fit the needs of the many smaller pocketbooks.
 The only thing I did not enjoy in the Ford Expedition was the dial gear shifter, located close to the drive mode selector.
-During the first couple of days I accidently changed gears trying to change drive modes, so that is something to consider.
-Also, the Expedition’s performance borders on being unnecessarily quick for an SUV that will do an impression of a snake if you jerk the steering wheel at highway speed.
-Lastly, I wish the interior had more color and texture for its elevated price tag.
+During the first couple of days I accidently changed gears trying to change drive modes, so that is something to consider and according to a truck accident lawyer that is one of the main reasons people get into accidents.
+It could possibly get you into an accident, if you do then don’t worry because you can easily contact a truck accident lawyer, but be sure to get the best truck accident lawyer in your area.

 If you are in the market for an 8-passenger full-size SUV, the Ford Expedition is worthy of your short list.